jeffpar/pcjs.v1/disks/pcx86/README.md

 * [Microsoft Word](apps/microsoft/word/)
 * [More...](apps/other/)

-Additional applications for which we have created special "Demo Disks" include:
+Selected applications for which we have created "Demo Disks":

 * [VisiCalc (1981)](/apps/pcx86/1981/visicalc/)
 * [Executive Suite (1982)](/apps/pcx86/1982/esuite/)